New Student Veterans

 Applying to EKU

 Before you arrive you'll need to complete your application to EKU.
-Make sure you mark your service connection on the application to get the application fee waived.
+Make sure you mark your service connection on your undergraduate application to get the application fee waived for undergraduates only.
 If you have already paid the fee, email EKUVeteransAffairs@eku.edu and include your full name and student ID number to receive a refund.

 You will also need to get official copies of transcripts sent to EKU from your high school or from any college where you have taken courses.
 EKU will also need your ACT or SAT scores which you can order online and have sent to the admissions office.
 If you haven't taken the ACT or SAT you should contact the Military Admission Counselor at 859-622-8659 to discuss special admission options through Placement Testing.